lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     bond_coeff 1 0 0.9572 # water

     angle_coeff 1 0 104.52 # water

 ..  container:: justify

-    The parameters for water (mass 1, mass 2, pair_coeff 1 1, pair coeff 2 2, bond_coeff 1 and angle_coeff
-    1) are given by the TIP4P/2005 force field, the parameters for Na+ and Cl- (mass 3, mass 4, pair_coeff 3
-    3, pair_coeff 4 4) are given by the CHARMM-27 force field,
-    and the parameters for the wall (mass 5 and pair_coeff 5 5)
+    Each *mass* command
-    are parameters for the wall atoms.
-Each 'mass' command assigns a mass in grams/mole to an atom type.
-Each 'pair_coeff' assigns respectively the depth of the potential in Kcal/mole, and the distance at which the particle-particle potential energy in Ångstrom.
+    assigns a mass in grams/mole to an atom type.
+Each *pair_coeff* assigns respectively the depth of the potential (in Kcal/mole), and the distance (in Ångstrom) at which the particle-particle potential energy is 0.

+.. admonition:: About the parameters
+    :class: dropdown

+    - The parameters for water
+      correspond to the TIP4P/2005 water model.

+    - The parameters for Na+ and Cl-  correspond to the CHARMM-27 force field.

+..  container:: justify

     Only pairwise interaction between atoms of
-    identical type were assign.
+    identical type were assigned.
 By default, LAMMPS calculates the pair coefficients for the interactions between atoms of different types (i and j) by using geometrical
     average: :math:`\epsilon_{ij} = \epsilon_i + \epsilon_j)/2`,
     :math:`\sigma_{ij} = (\sigma_i + \sigma_j)/2.`
     Other rules for cross coefficients can be set with the 'pair_modify' command, but for the sake of simplicity, let us keep the default option here.